resyst/blm_xiv/dsr.md

 - yolo scathe at the end, doing one more gcd is ghosty
 - don't forget to refill paradox
+- todo: use paradox instead of xeno (get an extra one for two minute window later)

 ### Post-Wrath